-By teaching rigorous business, finance and economics, connecting students to best practices and immersing them in international experiences, Brandeis International Business School (IBS) prepares exceptional individuals from around the globe to become principled professionals in companies and public institutions worldwide.
+By teaching rigorous business, finance, and economics, connecting students to best practices and immersing them in international experiences, Brandeis International Business School prepares exceptional individuals from around the globe to become principled professionals in companies and public institutions worldwide.

-The school offers accelerated degree options, including an Accelerated MA program to students who are scheduled to complete (or who have completed) a bachelor’s degree in business or economics at a U.S. college or university.
-This program provides candidates with the opportunity to earn a master’s degree in just one year of study.
-The school also offers a one-year Accelerated MBA designed for students with substantial work or managerial experience and relevant transfer coursework.
+The school also offers two accelerated degree options, including a one-year Accelerated MA program for students who have completed a bachelor’s degree in business or economics at a U.S. college or university.
+Brandeis IBS also offers a one-year Accelerated MBA designed for students with substantial work or managerial experience and relevant transfer coursework.

 Brandeis IBS is part of Brandeis University, a medium-sized private research university ranked among the most selective in the country by U.S. News & World Report.
 Brandeis students have unsurpassed access to renowned faculty and a global network of over 50,000 alumni spanning 160 countries.

 Nimisha Shinday, ‘18 graduate of the Brandeis IBS Accelerated MA program, was one of the first to graduate from the program.
 She’s currently working as a Strategy Consulting Senior Analyst at Accenture.
 Shinday’s education and work with area startups and her role on the board of directors for the Boys’ and Girls’ Clubs of Waltham handling data analytics and data management, has helped prepare her for her role as a strategy consulting analyst.